crucialfelix/supercolliderjs/README.md

 - Start SuperCollider synthesis servers (scsynth)
 - Send and receive OSC messages to scsynth
-- Call async commands on scsynth and receive results
+- Call async commands on scsynth and receive results as Promises
 - Comprehensive library for calling all commands the server understands
-- Node-id/Bus/Buffer allocators
+- Node-id/Bus/Buffer allocators with clean immutable state implementation
 - Server state and synth/group tracking

 - Dryadic: declarative DSL for managing component trees.
 Documentation coming in 0.11.0